Compiled by the Road Trip Alberta team

 The Last of Us

-The Last of Us is a new TV series starring Pedro Pascal, Bella Ramsey, and Gabriel Luna.
-Based on a video game – yep, that’s right – the post-apocalyptic series is meant to take place in the US, but it is actually filmed primarily in Alberta.
-Said to be the largest TV production in Canadian history, the series is filmed all over Calgary, Canmore, and other Alberta locations.
-Will you be able to recognize Alberta in this action-packed adventure series?
+The Last of Us is a new HBO series starring Pedro Pascal, Bella Ramsey, and Gabriel Luna.
+Based on a video game – yep, that’s right – the post-apocalyptic series is meant to take place in the US, but it was actually filmed primarily in Alberta.
+Said to be the largest production in Canadian history, the series premiered in January of 2023 and was an instant megahit!
+If you’re a fan, then you may want to follow our curated road trip of The Last of Us filming locations to spot all of the iconic Alberta sights included.
+And while it has been announced that season two is in the works, it has not been disclosed if the show will return to Alberta (fingers crossed).

 Game of Thrones